 - Bake for 11-12 minutes until the cookies are firm around the edges.
 They should look soft in the middle but not wet.

-- If desired, top with extra white chocolate chips while the cookies are still warm.
+- Top with extra white chocolate chips while the cookies are still warm.

 - Let them cool completely on the tray then enjoy!